 The future of channel demand generation

 To make channel demand generation future-proof, a mindset shift is necessary.
-Vendors and resellers must align the way they work together online and offline.
+Vendors and partners must align the way they work together online and offline.
 Just like they have channel managers offline, vendors also need a ‘virtual channel manager’ for their channel.

 Would you like to discuss the value of your partner portal or get to know how the virtual channel manager works?
 Please shoot me a message!